archerydwd/blog/README.md

     Articles = boss_db:find(article, []),
     {ok, [{articles, Articles}]}.
 ```

-Again in the above we are placing the name of the file in the module part.
-Please note the structure for the name of this
+In the above code we are placing the name of the file in the module part.
+Please note the structure for the name of this file: APPNAME_MODELNAME_CONTROLLER.ERL In our case: cb_blog_articles_controller.erl.
+Please note that the modelname is plural here.
-file is: APPNAME_MODELNAME_CONTROLLER.ERL so for our case, it should be: cb_blog_articles_controller.erl.
-Also note that the modelname is plural here.

-This controller gets all the articles and provides them in a list to the index template that we will now create.
+This controller 'gets' all the articles and provides them in a list to the index template that we will create next.
 Please note the name of the actions in this controller have to be the same as the template they are calling.
-Eg: index will get us the index.html template.
+Eg: index will give us the index.html template.

-**Display all articles template**
+=
+###Create the index template

-The next thing we will need to do is create the template for displaying the articles, eg: an index page.
-This file
+In order to create the template for displaying all the articles, eg: an index page.
+We will do the following:
-lives at: src/view/articles/index.html you will need to create the directory src/view/articles, please note it is also plural.

 >mkdir src/view/articles

 >touch src/view/articles/index.html

 >vim src/view/articles/index.html

 ```
 <html>
   <body>